 When it comes to automation testing, the situation is no different.
 Some of the most commonly used tools in this sphere today are Appium and Selenium.
 While similar in both of their functionalities they differ greatly in what they can and can’t do with them.

 Knowing the ins and outs of how they work and what they work on will provide you with an edge when it comes to your automation toolbox.
-So, let’s break these down, dive a bit deeper and by the end of this you’ll understand the pros and cons of Selenium versus Appium.
+So, let’s break these down, dive a bit deeper and by the end of this you’ll have a solid handle on the nuanced and not-so-nuanced pros and cons of Appium vs Selenium.